cidverse/cidverse.github.io/docs/action/sdk-go.md

 ### Example

+Most of the official cid actions are built using go, you can take a look at this project for more complex examples here: [https://github.com/cidverse/cid-actions-go](https://github.com/cidverse/cid-actions-go)

 !!! note "Notes"

     - actions should be packaged as cli applications and exit with a error code if execution failed for any reason